Engineering and Technology with Foundation Year BEng (Hons)

 After your third year, you can do an optional work placement year to get valuable longer-term work experience in the industry.

 Previous students have secured placements at organisations such as:

 We’ll help you secure a work placement that fits your aspirations.
 You’ll get mentoring and support throughout the year.

 I enjoyed my course, particularly the project based learning, which allowed practical work to be carried out alongside the theory.

 What you'll study

-The units you study in years 2, 3 and 4 will depend on which degree you choose at the end of year 1.
+The modules you study in years 2, 3 and 4 will depend on which degree you choose at the end of year 1.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry and some optional modules may not run every year.
 If a module doesn’t run, we’ll let you know as soon as possible and help you choose an alternative module.

 As well as support by faculty teaching staff and your personal tutor, you can use the University’s Academic Skills Unit (ASK).